HowDoIGitHelp/CMSC23MDNotes/Markdown Lecture Notes and Lab Exercises/Structural Patterns.md

 ### Why this is elegant

 - **Open/Closed Principle** - Instead of changing existing incompatible interfaces, you can extend them by creating adapters.
-- Instead of cluttering up your code with duplicate functions and unused interface methods, you instead create adapters only when it is needed.
+- **Interface Segregation Principle** - Instead of cluttering up your code with duplicate functions and unused interface methods, you instead create adapters only when it is needed.

 ### How to implement it